monktastic/blog/pages/radical-skepticism.md

 *differs* in the two cases, and we've purposely constructed Russell to be *identical* in all appearances to materialism.

+For example, suppose you say "but I have this picture of a vacation I went on last year!"
+But if the world really sprang into being just now, with that picture and that memory as they are now, you would be saying exactly the same thing.
+It does not need to be *likely* that such a thing is true, just that *if* it were, you would not be able to detect it.

+As far as you can tell, **this** is the first moment of existence.
+No physical evidence can help you decide the case -- at all.

-Okay, so all physical evidence is out.
-You could try to argue that on theoretical grounds, it's absurdly unlikely for such a complex world to spring into existence from nowhere.
-But this involves circular
-reasoning: it *presupposes* that what we know about the world is true.
+Next, you might try to argue that on theoretical grounds, it's absurdly unlikely for such a complex and internally-consistent world to spring into existence from nowhere.
+But this depends on circular reasoning: it *presupposes* that what you know about the world is true.

 You may try to use Occam's Razor to make a case, but again you must be careful.
 If your argument relies on anything from the past -- such as